top of page

 Trip Length & Season

-Adventure Rating: Epic Trip Length: 4-10 days, 472 miles (approx 50% dirt/50% pavement) Season: Recommended April - early November.
+Adventure Rating: Epic Trip Length: 4-10 days, 472 miles (approx 60% dirt/40% pavement) Season: Recommended April - early November.
 It's possible to explore this route in Winter, but this part of northern California sees a significant amount of rain from November - March.
+Mendocino County closes Sherwood Road during the wet season (use the Jackson Demo Forest alternative route during the wet season).
+Depending on seasonal weather, the road is typically closed in mid-Fall and opened in May before Memorial Day weekend.
+Check the Mendocino County Dept of Transporation page for current status.

 Technical Ratings & Terrain